 "This recipe is perfect for those heart-shaped baking pans you always see in the Valentine section of the supermarket or discount department store.
 The amount of batter is roughly half of the normal bar cookie recipes.
-Pink, red, and white-colored M&M's make it sweetheart special, but you can always use regular M&M's or your favorite chocolate chips."
+Pink, red, and white M&M's® make it sweetheart-special, but you can always use regular M&M's® or your favorite chocolate chips.
+Wrap the cooled cookie in plastic or return to pan for serving."